lubianat/curation_longtrail/draft.md

 # The opportunity

-- The intermediate tables are a rich source of organized information about research projects.
+1. These intermediate tables are a rich source of organized information about research projects.
 They are the distilled product of several days of highly-specialized work.

-- They are already organized (you needed to organize it for your project!) and could be made available to the community.
+2. They are already organized (you needed to organize it for your project!) and could be made available to the community.

-- Large biocuration  databases, like UniProt, are a core resource of current research
+3. Large biocuration databases, like UniProt [*add other examples*], are a core resource of current research.

-- The large amount of small hidden curations, if combined and distributed, could make a similarly huge impact in the flow of information.
+4. The large amount of small hidden data curations, if combined and distributed, could make a similarly huge impact in the flow of information.

 # The approach